 Hoole Church of England School Council

-Our School Council works alongside Miss Hildebrandt.
-The Council meets several times each term to consider ideas for improving our school.
+Our School Council meets several times each term to consider ideas for improving our school.
 Two representatives are elected by each year group and representatives serve for one school year at a time.

 The Green Team

-The Green Team work alongside Mr Underhill.
-Each class, from Year three upwards, has three representatives.
+The Green Team is made up of three representatives from each class, from Year three upwards.
 The aim of the Green Team is to address environmental issues and promote sustainability by ensuring that all members of the school community reduce waste and work towards lowering energy consumption.

 Junior Safety Officers